cryptomator/cryptomator.github.io/content/hub-managed-terms.en.md

 7.5 The Customer shall regularly make appropriate data backups on its own responsibility.

 ## §8 Reference Marketing / Logo Use {#reference-marketing}
-8.1 Upon conclusion of the contract, the Customer grants its express consent that the Provider may name and use the Customer as a reference customer (including case studies, work references, success stories, etc.) in digital and analog form, free of charge and unlimited in terms of time and content, using the company mark (esp. logo) and the company name for marketing purposes.
+8.1 The Customer has the option of giving its express consent for the Provider to name and use the Customer as a reference customer (including case studies, work references, success stories, etc.) in digital and analog form, free of charge and unlimited in terms of time and content, using the company mark (esp. logo) and the company name for marketing purposes.

-8.2 The Customer may revoke the consent to reference marketing at any time by email to support@cryptomator.org for good cause, unless the Provider's legitimate interest prevails.
+8.2 The Customer may revoke their consent to reference marketing at any time by sending an email to support@cryptomator.org.
 The revocation is only valid for the future.

 ## §9 Warranty {#warranty}
 9.1 With regard to the granting of the use of the Software, the warranty provisions of the German "Mietrecht" shall apply (§§ 535 ff.
 BGB).